kubermatic/docs/content/kubeone/v1.6/known-issues/_index.en.md

 A KubeOne clusters with Cilium CNI running on a systemd based distribution can get into an unstable network state.
 We do not necessarily meet the [requirements for systemd based distribution](https://docs.cilium.io/en/v1.13/operations/system_requirements/#systemd-based-distributions) by default.

-An update of systemd caused an incompatibility with cilium.
+An update of systemd caused an incompatibility with Cilium.
 With that change systemd is managing external routes by default.
-On a change in the network this can cause systemd to delete cilium owned resources.
+On a change in the network this can cause systemd to delete Cilium owned resources.

 **Recommendation**

-* Adjust systemd manually based on the [cilium requirements](https://docs.cilium.io/en/v1.13/operations/system_requirements/#systemd-based-distributions).
+* Adjust systemd manually based on the [Cilium requirements](https://docs.cilium.io/en/v1.13/operations/system_requirements/#systemd-based-distributions).

 * Use a custom OSP and configure systemd: